The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Discussion

 Our extinction curve also shows good agreement with that of \citet{Schoedel2010}, which was derived from photometric observations of the central parsec of the Galaxy.
 This agreement is evident in both the central panel of Fig.\,\ref{comp_lit} and Table\,\ref{ratios_lit}.
 Their extinction indices, $\alpha_{\mathrm{H-K_s}} = 2.21 \pm 0.24$ and $\alpha_{\mathrm{K_s-L'}} = 1.34 \pm 0.29$, are consistent—within relatively large uncertainties, which likely stem from significant sources of error such as zero point uncertainties and the limited number of RC stars used (fewer than $\sim7000$)—with our corresponding values: $\alpha_{\mathrm{F162M-F212N}} = 1.92 \pm 0.09$ and $\alpha_{\mathrm{F360M-F212N}} = 1.28 \pm 0.07$.
 These particular filters were chosen due to their overlap.
 The first index was computed directly as described in Appendix\,\ref{app1}, while we calculated the second using Eq.\,\ref{alpha_calc}, based on the derived extinction ratios and effective wavelengths.
 We obtained its associated uncertainty through standard quadratic error propagation.

-Regarding the extinction curve of \citet{Hosek2019} which spans the 0.7–3.54\,$\mu$m range, the authors combined HST observations of the GC ($l = 0.^{\circ}121$, $b=0.^{\circ}0168$) and Westerlund\,1 ($l = - 20.^{\circ}451$, $b = -0.^{\circ}404$) with VVV $\mathrm{K_s}$-band data for Westerlund\,1, thereby integrating both space- and ground-based datasets and covering different lines of sight.
+Regarding the extinction curve of \citet{Hosek2019}, which spans the 0.7–3.54\,$\mu$m range, the authors combined \textit{Hubble} Space Telescope observations of the GC ($l = 0.^{\circ}121$, $b=0.^{\circ}0168$) and Westerlund\,1 ($l = - 20.^{\circ}451$, $b = -0.^{\circ}404$) with VISTA Variables in the Via Lactea \citep[VVV;][]{Minniti2010} $\mathrm{K_s}$-band data for Westerlund\,1, thereby integrating both space- and ground-based datasets and covering different lines of sight.
 The extinction ratios interpolated from their curve agree with our results within uncertainties, supporting the hypothesis that the infrared extinction curve towards the GC is not dependent on the line of sight.

-In contrast, our extinction curve is not compatible with those reported by \citet{AlonsoGarcia2017}, \citet{NoguerasLara2018}, and \citet{NoguerasLara2020}, as shown in the right panel of Fig.\,\ref{comp_lit}. \citet{AlonsoGarcia2017} analysed several regions across the Galactic bulge using broad-band filters (Z, Y, J, H, $\mathrm{K_s}$) from the VVV survey. \citet{NoguerasLara2018} and \citet{NoguerasLara2020} studied different areas within the GC using GALACTICNUCLEUS data.
+In contrast, our extinction curve is not compatible with those reported by \citet{AlonsoGarcia2017}, \citet{NoguerasLara2018}, and \citet{NoguerasLara2020}, as shown in the right panel of Fig.\,\ref{comp_lit}. \citet{AlonsoGarcia2017} analysed several regions across the Galactic bulge using broad-band filters (Z, Y, J, H, and $\mathrm{K_s}$) from the VVV survey. \citet{NoguerasLara2018} and \citet{NoguerasLara2020} studied different areas within the GC using GALACTICNUCLEUS data.
 These studies employed the same methodology as ours to derive the extinction curve.